hangx969/local-k8s-platform-tools/README.md

    2. helm repo URL
    3. helm chart name
    4. helm chart version
-2. Download the helm chart and push to harbor with above infomation using [This workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-pull-push-to-harbor.yml)
+2. Download the helm chart and push to harbor with above infomation using [This workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-pull-push-to-harbor.yml).
-3. If this tool will be installed in a new namespace, create namespace YAML manifest under base/helm-charts/base-ns/
+3. If this helm chart will be installed in a new namespace, create namespace YAML manifest under base/helm-charts/base-ns/.
-4. add the folder and values.yaml file of this tool
+4. Add the folder and values.yaml file of the helm chart.
-5. add `helm diff` part to build workflow
+5. Add `helm diff` part to build workflow.
-6. add `helm upgrade` part to deploy workflow
+6. Add `helm upgrade` part to deploy workflow.
-7. push code to github to trigger the workflow to install it.
+7. Push code to github to trigger the workflow to install it.

 ## How to uninstall a helm release

-Use [This workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-uninstall.yml), provide release name and namespace to uninstall it
+Use [This workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-uninstall.yml), provide release name and namespace to uninstall it.